trilitech/tezos-developer-docs/docs/developing/sandbox.md

 Here are some options for running local Tezos sandboxes:

-## Octez sandboxed mode
+## Octez sandboxed and mockup modes

-The sandboxed mode of the Octez client runs a local version of the Tezos network.
+The Octez client sandboxed and mockup modes run a local version of the Tezos network.

-You can configure the number features such as the number of nodes.
+- [Sandboxed mode](https://tezos.gitlab.io/user/sandbox.html) runs a local network with one or more nodes.

-For more information, see [Sandboxed mode](https://tezos.gitlab.io/user/sandbox.html) in the Octez documentation.
+- [Mockup mode](https://tezos.gitlab.io/user/mockup.html) runs a light version of the network without nodes.

 ## Flextesa